Welcome! It’s nice to meet you.

 Advocacy & Regulatory support

-We create content and events for hosts and managers of all experience levels to professionalize and optimize your hosting.
+Participate in exclusive events and connect with fellow short-term rental professionals through our community forums and broader industry networks.
 We also foster opportunities to grow your network.
 Whether you’re looking for a vendor or business partner or just want to connect with other hosts, the NMSTRA is your community.

 Become a Member